gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 In part 1 the user can choose one of the 6 available encodings and run the script to encode the training and testing data.
 In part 2 the network gets trained using the encoded data, which has been created in Part 1.
 In part 3 the residuals (=errors) of the encoding images from training and testing data are computed and saved.
-In part 4 the errors are used to compute the decision threshold and a ROC Curve gets plotted.
+In part 4 the errors are used to compute the decision threshold and a ROC Curve gets plotted to analyze the model's performance against the ground truth.

 # PART 1 - Create Encodings